Mr. Kyle Style's

 This begins my 37th year of teaching!
 I have seen many cycles in education and a lot of them are just the same with different names.
 Some things that I do not change or leave out are:

 1) Honoring all my students for who they are and giving each one equal attention and access to learning.
 (EQUALITY)

 2) Giving each student the benefit of the doubt (trust).

-I hope you will agree with me that now more than ever, we need to stand together as Americans to honor our country and all those who give and gave so much to make this the great nation that it is!
+I hope you will agree with me that now more than ever, we need to stand together as Americans to honor our country, OUR FLAG and all those who give and gave so much to make this the great nation that it is!

 I PLAN TO USE THIS WEBSITE ONGOING THIS YEAR.
 THIS IS WHERE I WILL BE WRITING MESSAGES TO PARENTS MOSTLY TO KEEP INFORMATION FLOWING.
 I APPRECIATE YOU SIMPLY BECAUSE YOU ARE ALREADY READING THIS!
 STAY TUNED.
 THANKS.